-Assuming you are 62 years old (or young), life insurance is probably on the forefront of your mind.
+Assuming you are 62 years old (or younger), life insurance is probably at the forefront of your mind.
 And it should be because it’s a great way to financially help take care of those you love.

 But you may have questions like these and others that I will answer:

 - Should I buy term or permanent life insurance at my age?

 - What is the average life insurance cost at age 62?

 - What can I do to get the best life insurance rates?

 - What is the easiest no-hassle way to get the lowest premiums?

 Shopping for life insurance, while you are still healthy, is a great idea so as to lock in the lowest rates possible.
 This is also a great time for people to buy life insurance for their children.

 There are plenty of options for coverage at your age so it is strongly advised that you shop around before making a decision.